Top Tips on Downsizing Your Home

 Downsizing a home is something homeowners do for a broad range of reasons.
 Moving from a larger house to a smaller property can be stressful, but it can free up cash to spend on other things.

-Downsizing was once the preserve of the “empty nesters” — the older people in society whose children have long since left home and started their own families.
+Downsizing was once the preserve of the “empty nesters” — the older people in a society whose children have long since left home and started their own families.
 Now, however, this significant life change makes sense for a broad range of reasons.
-Equity amassed over several years of unprecedented house price growth can be accessed relatively quickly, and the only real sacrifice involves space.
+You can access equity amassed over several years of unprecedented house price growth, and the only real sacrifice involves space.